olhapelenska/instaclone/README.md

 ### Sitemap

-- Home Page:

-  - For a single user: Displays a gallery of hardcoded images from "other users".
-  - For multiple users (nice-to-have, might be implemented): Dynamically loads posts and comments from the database using Knex and MySQL.
+- Home Page: Dynamically loads posts and comments from the database using Knex and MySQL.
 - Profile Page: Displays the user’s uploaded pictures as a gallery, along with some information about the user.
+Allows the user to upload a new picture and provide a description.
 - Picture Details Page: Shows a single picture with its description, likes, comments, and the date it was posted.
-- Upload Page: Allows the user to upload a new picture and provide a description.

 ### Mockups